fiskl-accounting/help-docs/docs/Style-Guides/word-list.md

 ### click
 Use "select" instead—not everyone uses a mouse.
 Provide clear context for where a CTA will take the customer.

-Example: "Select Vendors and then Bill"
+Example: "Select Clients and then Invoice"

 ### cloud
 Use sparingly.
 Focus on actions or be specific about data location.
 Try phrases like "online," "on the web," or "anywhere/anytime access."